netlify-templates/victor-hugo/site/content/publications/remote-monitoring-post-ortho-surgery.md

 ---
-title: 'Remote Monitoring Post Ortho Surgery '
+articlename2: 'Remote Monitoring Post Ortho Surgery '
-articlename: >-
+title: >-
   Effect of Remote Monitoring on Discharge to Home, Return to Activity, and Rehospitalization After Hip and Knee Arthroplasty
 date: '2020-12-21'